Works as CBT Therapist at First Psychology Online

 Louise has several years' experience working with substance misuse and mental health issues at a leading specialist clinic and has also worked with clients in the voluntary sector with issues such as anxiety, stress, low self-esteem, and depression.

 Louise has a SCOTACS Diploma in Cognitive Behavioural Therapy, a COSCA Certificate in Counselling Skills - A Cognitive Behavioural Approach, and an BSc (hons) Degree in Psychology from Glasgow Caledonian University.
 In addition, Louise has undertaken additional training specific to working with people with substance and alcohol misuse.

-She is a member of the British Association for Behavioural and Cognitive Psychotherapies (BABCP).
+She is accredited by the British Association for Behavioural and Cognitive Psychotherapies (BABCP).